Skip to main content

 The minutes from the 13th RIPE meeting were approved.

 3.2.
-Review of the action list:
+Review of the action list

 The action items from the 13th RIPE meeting minutes were reviewed.
-The
+The following list comprises the ongoing action items only.
+All other action items were closed.

 Action: 13.1 Bob Day and Daniel Karrenberg

-Align the common explanatory document about IP number registration
+Align the common explanatory document about IP number registration and the common template

 Action: 13.2 Bob Day